 After that first Passover at the time of the prophet Musa, the Jews sacrificed their Passover lambs every Nisan 14.
 We add ‘taking care of the lambs’ and their sacrifice to the Taurat Regulations in the timeline for the week.
-In the lower half of the timeline we add the activities of the prophet for Day 2 of the week – his cleansing of the Temple and his selection as Allah’s Passover lamb.
+In the lower half of the timeline, we add the activities of the prophet for Day 2 of the week.
+This includes his cleansing of the Temple and his selection as Allah’s Passover lamb.

 When the prophet Isa al Masih PBUH entered and cleansed the Temple, this also had an impact at the human level.
 The Injil continues by stating:

 The chief priests and the teachers of the law heard this and began looking for a way to kill him, for they feared him, because the whole crowd was amazed at his teaching.
 (Mark 11:18)